Midlands (field hockey team)

 The Midlands women's field hockey team is an amateur sports team based in New Zealand.
 The team competes annually in the Ford National Hockey League (NHL).

 In the past 17 editions of the tournament, Midlands have only won the championship once, in 2013.

+NHL results

 Team roster

+The team has had international players, including the Dutch Fleur van Dooren and Kiki Collot d'Escury.

+2017

 The following is the Midlands team roster for the 2017 Ford NHL: